bakedhorse/Dockerized-Apache-PHP/README.md

 * cd Dockerized-Apache-PHP
 ```
 Modify PHP extensions and additional packages before building, if you want to add any php extensions and/or additional packages for apache2.
-(If you update these files in the future, you must do "docker compose build" afterwards otherwise any new packages will not be installed)
+(If you update these files in the future, you must do ```docker compose build``` afterwards otherwise any new packages will not be installed)
 ```
 * nano modules/php-extensions.txt
 * nano modules/additional-packages.txt